Angushsu666/Angushsu666/README.md

 ### ✨ Fun Facts
 ----------------------------------------------------------------------------
-- My favorite movie of all time is "The Notebook" directed by Nick Cassavetes.
+- My favorite movie of all time is "Me Before You" directed by Thea Sharrock.
 - I'm a big sports fan, so feel free to reach out if you'd like to catch a basketball or football game with me!
 - My first computer language is C and my favorite programming language is Python.